alexvasilkov/AndroidCommons/README.md

 Helper methods to store various values in SharedPreferences.

+##### ItemsAdapter & LayoutItemsAdapter #####

+BaseAdapter implementations to be used with java.util.List.
+LayoutItemsAdapter class provides methods to populate any ViewGroup with views from adapter with optional views recycling mechanism.

 #### How to build ####

 You need [Maven](http://maven.apache.org/) to build the project.
 Just run `mvn clean install` from project's root, jar file and javadocs will be generated into `target` folder.